Rheology of concentrated suspension of fibers with load dependent friction coefficient: Governing equations and numerical model

 \subsection{Numerical method}

-The fluid-Solid coupling is achieved using an Immersed Boundary Method (IBM) \citep{peskin1972flow}.
-In IBM, the geometry of the object is represented by a volume force distribution $\mathbf{f}$ that mimics the effect of the object on the fluid.
-In this method, two sets of grid points are needed: a fixed Eulerian grid $\mathbf{x}$ for the fluid and a moving Lagrangian grid $\mathbf{X}$ for the flowing deformable structure.
+The fluid-solid coupling is achieved using the Immersed Boundary Method (IBM) \citep{peskin1972flow}.
+In the IBM, the geometry of the object is represented by a volume force distribution $\mathbf{f}$ that mimics the effect of the object on the fluid.
+In this method, two sets of grid points are needed: a fixed Eulerian grid $\mathbf{x}$ for the fluid and a moving Lagrangian grid $\mathbf{X}$ for the flowing deformable structure as shown in figure \ref{fig:eulerian}.
 Each fiber has its own Lagrangian coordinate system.

-For a neutrally buoyant fiber, the LHS of equation (\ref{filament}) is zero which makes the coefficient matrix singular.
-To avoid this singularity, we separate the fluid and fiber acceleration in equation (\ref{non-dimensional_fil}) following \cite{pinelli2017pelskin}
+In this study we assume the fibers to be neutrally buoyant, so equation (\ref{non-dimensional_fil}) is modified as:

 where the LHS term is the acceleration of the fiber, and the RHS consists of the acceleration of the fluid particle at the fiber location and the different forces acting on the fibers.
-To obtain the fiber rotation, around each Lagrangian point, four ghost points are used to determine the moment exerted by the fluid on the fiber,

-where $\mathbf{r}$ is the position vector connecting the ghost points and the main Lagrangian points.
-Introducing the shear moment, equation (\ref{pinal}) reduces to
+This is done to avoid the singularity of the coefficient matrix in the fiber equation of motion (equation \ref{non-dimensional_fil}) for the neutrally buoyant case, as reported by \citet{pinelli2017pelskin}.
+To solve for the fiber position in equation \ref{pinal}, we first solve the Poisson's equation for tension \citep{huang2007simulation} obtained by combining equations \ref{inextensibility} and \ref{pinal}, which is given as: